 These stunning leaf lanterns will bring light into your home during the darker days of fall.
 It’s the perfect activity to try with your children on a beautiful fall day!
 It also make a great fall equinox craft.
 Children will love going on a leaf hunt and enjoy the process of making this gorgeous fall decoration!

 We had so much fun making our magical pressed flower lanterns this past spring, that I wanted to try a leaf version for fall!
-The leaf lantern turned out so beautiful and I’m so excited to share the process with you today.
+These leaf lanterns turned out so beautiful and I’m so excited to share the process with you today.
 It’s a little messy, but super fun to make and will definitely get some oohhs and ahhs from visitors in your home!
 It looks so delicate during the day and the flickering of the light at night gives any home a warm and cozy autumn vibe.

 Don’t forget to carefully pack it up at the end of the season, so you can enjoy it year after year!